limadelic/frankendoc/docs/Fail.md

 # Failing Steps

-An step fails when an exception occurs during its execution The most standard way would be having an assertion that fails When a step fails the document is reported in red
+An [Step](https://github.com/limadelic/contextual/blob/master/docs/Steps.md) fails when an exception occurs during its execution
+The most standard way would be having an assertion that fails When a step fails the document is reported in red
 And the error message is included in the output